 - Injury recovery and wound healing

-Therefore, it should be fairly clear that the efficiency and activity of your cellular repair, regeneration, and healing in the body will have a direct impact on how you fare in all of these different areas and systems in your body.
-Impairment will suppress some or all of these functions, whereas a healing boost can help you to achieve the full performance and benefits they can provide.
+Therefore, it should be fairly clear that the efficiency and activity of cellular repair, regeneration, and healing in the body will directly impact how you fare in all of these different areas and systems in your body.
+The impairment will suppress some or all of these functions, whereas a healing boost can help you achieve the full performance and benefits they can provide.

 Specific Benefits of Healing Boosts to Athletes and Bodybuilders

 Building on the aforementioned benefits or roles within the body, a healing boost can be even more important for athletes and bodybuilders.
 We’re not just talking about recovering from serious injuries, though that is certainly important.
 Rather, the ability to grow and tone your muscles, train, and perform rely in part on these same healing processes.

 It all comes down to how soft tissues, and especially muscle tissues, actually work.
 Training and putting a strain on muscles challenges them, a process known as muscle hypertrophy.
 It’s actually an injury process – the strain or challenge causes damage to the muscle fibers.
 Cellular repair and healing address this injury by healing, fusing the damaged muscle fibers, strengthening the muscle, and increasing its size.
 Several hormones and other chemicals play a role in this process, though protein makes up the crucial building blocks for muscle tissue.